deathbyknowledge/playwriter/playwriter/src/prompt.md

 ## page.evaluate

-Use `console.log()` to output values to the tool result.
-For `page.evaluate()`, return values and log outside (console.log inside evaluate runs in browser, not visible):
+Code inside `page.evaluate()` runs in the browser - use plain JavaScript only, no TypeScript syntax.
+Return values and log outside (console.log inside evaluate runs in browser, not visible):

 ```js
 const title = await page.evaluate(() => document.title);